 You will love your clients.

-So, to make a brief summary here’s what I would suggest you do: find a group of people to serve and determine what need can you fulfill for them by using your unique set of skills.
-Tailor your message so it resonates with them and yes, you will be leaving people aside but that also means that you will be attracting the kind of customers that you want.
+So, to make a summary here’s what I would suggest you do: find a group of people to serve and determine what needs can you fulfill for them by using your unique set of skills.
+Tailor your message, so it resonates with them and yes, you will be leaving people aside, but that also means that you will be attracting the kind of customers that you want.
 You will have more chances to be accepted than rejected and let’s be honest, being accepted feels better.

-So, as I always say, take a breath, grab a pen a paper, and think who are those who will benefit from your talents.
+So, as I always say, take a breath, grab a pen and paper, and think about who will benefit from your talents.